A summary of the Bank’s market operations

 Banks, building societies, major investment firms, credit unions, and insurers; not all of these will be eligible financial firms.
 While these firms are supervised by the PRA, the Bank is responsible for the direct supervision of market infrastructures such as Central Counterparties (CCPs) and Central Securities Depositories (CSDs).

-The reserves of CCPs which are in excess of their pre-agreed target balance are remunerated at 25 basis points below Bank Rate.
+The reserves of CCPs and ICSDs which are in excess of their pre-agreed target balance are remunerated at 25 basis points below Bank Rate.

 Walter Bagehot (1826-1877) was a British businessman, writer and former editor of The Economist magazine.
 In his notable work, Lombard Street, he detailed how during financial crises, the central bank should lend early and freely, to solvent firms, against good collateral, and at high rates.